ad1706/ad1706/README.md

 ## 📚 What I'm Learning

-- Delving into backend development
+- Delving into backend development, starting with Django
 - Strengthening my foundation in Data Structures and Algorithms
 - Exploring Cloud Computing